 With this type of policy, the insured person can access private medical services acquired in the policy in the event of an illness or accident.
 The health insurance category includes reimbursement of medical expenses insurance, health care assistance, compensation insurance, dental insurance and critical illness insurance, with MAPFRE having an extensive network of health care providers.
-Preventive medicine is the standout trend in health insurance, assisting as it does with the early detection of risk factors, while video

-MAPFRE has a broad portfolio of products and services to cover any need that may arise for private clients or companies consultations, digitalized care services and chronic disease management, which together with the aging population, are aspects where MAPFRE has been building capacities to meet new customer needs.
+Preventive medicine is the standout trend in health insurance, assisting as it does with the early detection of risk factors, while video consultations, digitalized care services and chronic disease management, which together with the aging population, are aspects where MAPFRE has been building capacities to meet new customer needs.